-If a player is unable to play his/her match due to health or injury or bereavement following notification of his/her name to the Referee, a substitution may be made by the Captain from the final nominated team, providing the Tournament Doctor/Sports Physiotherapist is in agreement that the withdrawing player is not fit to play and the Referee authorises such a substitution.
+If a player is unable to play his/her match due to health or injury or bereavement following notification of his/her name to the Referee, a substitution may be made by the Captain from the final nominated team, providing the official competition doctor/trainer is in agreement that the player's case is legitimate and the Referee authorises such a substitution.
+If a final nominated team is reduced to one fit player, a fourth, replacement, player may be nominated by the National Association concerned.
+Any additional costs shall be borne by the National Association concerned.
+In all cases, the Referee's decision to allow or not to allow a substitution shall be final.